HayashiTakaki/selenideSample/README.md

 ---

-## test ditail
+## Test details

-- show top page of Qiita
+- Display the top page of Qiita
-- search items
+- Execute search
-- take Screen shot
+- Take a screenshot